shrocket/shrocket/README.md

 # About Me

 I have dedicated my entire educational and professional life to writing.
-Whether writing code, technical documentation, marketing copy, or a novel, I am always looking for the best way to commu- nicate an idea.
+Whether writing code, technical documentation, marketing copy, or a novel, I am always looking for the best way to communicate an idea.
 Because communication is multi-directional, I am also very much invested in writing as a process, and an important part of that process is review and collaboration.

 ---